MathewJohansson/Stem-Cell-Differential-Expression-Analysis/README.md

 3. Open `hspc_prog_analysis.R` in RStudio.
 4. Run the script section by section, or source the entire file.

-The script is organized into clearly marked sections:
+The script is organised into clearly marked sections:
 - Section 1: Data exploration and QC.
 - Section 2: Differential expression analysis.
 - Section 3: Visualisation (PCA and volcano plots).